Turkey, Sweet Potato, and Black Bean Soup

 You can use chicken stock or broth for this soup if you don't have turkey stock.

 I'd use 3-4 cups leftover turkey, depending on how thick you prefer the finished soup to be.

 This would be great with sour cream, chopped cilantro, or grated cheese, and you could even add crushed corn chips for family members who aren’t watching their carbs.

-Sweet potatoes and black beans are both considered to be “good carbs” for the South Beach Diet, meaning they are digested slowly.
-This soup would be suitable for phase 2 or 3 on South Beach, but It’s probably too high in carbs for other types of low-carb eating plans unless you use a lot more turkey and less beans and sweet potatoes.
+Sweet potatoes and black beans are both considered to be “good carbs” for the original South Beach Diet, meaning they are digested slowly.
+This Turkey, Sweet Potato, and Black Bean Soup would be suitable for phase 2 or 3 on South Beach.
+I have adjusted this recipe so it is lower in carbs, but check the nutritional information if you’re following a stricter low-carb plan.

 Find More Recipes Like This One:

 Check out Soup Recipes for more tasty soups!
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 This recipe was first posted in 2007!
 It was updated with better photos in 2014 and last updated in 2021 with recipe tweaks to make it a lower-carb soup.